-2. Awareness Campaign at Zwelonke Senior Secondary School (Dudumeni).
+Awareness Campaign at Zwelonke Senior Secondary School (Dudumeni).

+- Programmes that was conducted were as follows:

+- Teenage Pregnancy.

+- Gender Based Violence

+- Bullism.

-- Programmes that was conducted were as follows: - Teenage Pregnancy. - Gender Based Violence - Bullism. - ➢ HIV/AIDS Prevention - Drug abuse - They reported that, after conducting an awareness to the students their behaviour was changed.
-They did not get any complain from the students and also stopped singing the songs of circumcision place. - There are no more reports of substance abuse in students. - The teenage pregnancy is still high as there were others that were already pregnant when we were there and were still hidden.
+- HIV/AIDS Prevention

+- Drug abuse

+- They reported that, after conducting an awareness to the students their behaviour was changed.
+They did not get any complain from the students and also stopped singing the songs of circumcision place.

+- There are no more reports of substance abuse in students.

+- The teenage pregnancy is still high as there were others that were already pregnant when we were there and were still hidden.

-3. Awareness Campaign at Mpheni Senior Secondary School.
+Awareness Campaign at Mpheni Senior Secondary School.

+- Programmes that was conducted were as follows:

+- Teenage Pregnancy.

+- Substance Abuse

+- ➤ Bullism

-- Programmes that was conducted were as follows: - Teenage Pregnancy. - Substance Abuse - Bullism - ➤ HIV/AIDS Prevention - They reported that the teenage pregnancy is still high and they need a different strategy to fight this.
-They said they will appreciate more campaigns from us with collaborating with other stakeholders. - As the students were requested for Service on Wheel, then the teachers said they are bounded by the school policy as the students were not allowed to be serviced by health wearing their school uniform. - In the drugs part they said they need more intervention as the students were already taking drugs strong before we were there. - In bullism, the students stopped bulling those who were not yet went for circumcision and stopping them on using same toilets with them.
+- HIV/AIDS Prevention

+- They reported that the teenage pregnancy is still high and they need a different strategy to fight this.
+They said they will appreciate more campaigns from us with collaborating with other stakeholders.

+- As the students were requested for Service on Wheel, the teachers said they are bounded by the school policy as the students were not allowed to be serviced by health wearing their school uniform. - In the drugs issue they said they need more intervention as the students were already taking drugs strong before school was visited.

-CONCLUSION: These Programmes plays a vital role to change our Community life-style and their behavioural change.
+Conclusion: These Programmes plays a vital role to change our Community life-style and their behavioural change.